oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

    -latest

    * Fixed malformed labels
-   * Clarfied common use case for phen and TVs to not use the same network.
+   * Clarfied common use case for when phone and TVs do not use the same network.
    * Clarified role of authorization server in establishing proximity.

    -10